mrgopes/farsky-ples-event-reservation/README.md

 - Run `php artisan key:generate` to generate the application key.
 - Run `php artisan migrate:fresh` to create the database schema.
 - Run `npm run dev` to start the development server.
+- Run `php artisan serve` to start the Laravel server.
 - Access the application at `http://localhost:8000`.

 Optionally, you may want to create a new user via `php artisan make:admin <name>`